chinchalinchin/terraform-eks-cluster/docs/source/QUICKSTART.md

 ### SSH into EC2 Bastion Host

-After the module has been deployed, one of its outputs, `bastion-dns`, can be used to initiate a connection with the bastion host with the following command,
+Assuming `production` is `true`, after the module has been deployed, one of its outputs, `bastion-dns`, can be used to initiate a connection with the bastion host with the following command,

 ```shell
 ssh \